dc10smith/odin-recipes/README.md

 # odin-recipes
  Odin Recipes Website

  Following the Odin Foundations - so far intimidating!
-Check back for the updates/progress.
+ -  dc10smith.github.io/odin-recipes/ - Link to website!
+Will update as and when i go through